 The Newlands, centered around North Boulder Park which has a baseball field, playground, room to set up slack lines, play Frisbee and/or read a book, has a very motley and expensive housing inventory.
 This neighborly feeling neighborhood s ideally located a close walk to the Ideal sopping center and downtown is a 20 minute walk to downtown and backs-up to the Mount Sanitas, Red Rocks, Dakota Ridge trails.

 This area has the historic Chautauqua Park with all it’s beauty, trails, restaurant, general store and concert, lecture venues in it’s backyard. chautauqua has curvy streets, lots of trees and traditional and victorian homes speckled with modern and funky properties that sit on larger than normal lots for most areas in Boulder.
-Expect price tags from the mid-$1,000,000s and up.
+Expect price tags from the low-$2,000,000s and up.
 It is an easy bike ride to downtown, but not such an easy bike ride back home as the Chautauqua neighborhood sits on a hill.

 Great views, a lot more land and more bang for your buck are the attractions of living in East Boulder.
 Lots of people have horses, chickens, goats, etc. in their backyards.
 It is “rural”ish living 10-20 minute drive from downtown.
-As of March the average sales price in this area for a single family home in 2019 was $1,014,395.

 North Boulder is a hodgepodge of “new” (built in the early 2000s) housing developments, a “new” Uptown with coffee shops and restaurants, storage facilities, mobile home parks and homes that sit on large lots.
 A road biking haven with easy access north on highway 36, a popular road biking route.